cduncan9/cduncan9.github.io/lightbox.md

 * It must cost less than $20 to replicate the unit
 * It must be able to survive a 3 ft drop test

+In order to meet all of these user requirements, I created a spreadsheet to keep track of the marginal and ideal specifications that I would follow in the design process.
+The spreadsheet can be downloaded [here](https://github.com/cduncan9/cduncan9.github.io/blob/main/MedicalDeviceDevelopmentDuncan.xlsx).

 ## Design Process

 ### Mechanical